ffxx68/Sharp_LittleC_Compiler/README.md

 ...
 ```

-Other example programs are present in the `Demo\` directory.
+Other example C programs are present in the `Demo\` directory.

 Note that some bugs might still be present, and the supported language is not the full ANSI-C standard (features and limitations are reported in `Docs/littleC manual.txt`).
 Not all unsupported features are checked during compilation, so beware!
 Nonetheless, the job Simon has done is impressive, and even though uncomplete, it can be used to build useful blocks in assembler from simpler C code.